Alkennedy1998/Unity-Networking-Backend/README.md

 # Node backend for Offworld
-Offworld is a multiplayer space racing game built in unity.
+## Offworld is a multiplayer space racing game built in unity.
 This respository contains the code for the backend build with node.js

-  - Bp 1
-  - Bp 2
-  - Bp 3

-# APIs
+## The authoritative client-server architecture handles all multiplayer interactions such as joining games and refreshing player positions.

+### The following is a list of APIs in progress:

     /gameManager
         POST /addPlayer Registers new player on server
             Parameters: